Gayla Peevey

 Gayla Rienette Peevey (born March 8, 1943) is a former singer and child star from Oklahoma City, Oklahoma.
-She is best known for her recording of "I Want a Hippopotamus For Christmas" (Columbia 4-40106, 1953).
+She is best known for her recording of "I Want a Hippopotamus for Christmas" (Columbia 4-40106, 1953).
 Peevey recorded the novelty song when she was 10 years old.

-In 1960, under the name Jamie Horton, she had a minor hit with the song "Robot Man", a Connie Francis cover.
+In 1960, under the name Jamie Horton, she had a minor hit with her single "My Little Marine" (Joy 45-234, 1959), which reached #84 on Billboard's Hot 100 in early 1960.
+She also recorded "Robot Man", a cover of a Connie Francis UK hit, but it failed to reach the charts.

 Biography

-Her family moved to Ponca City, Oklahoma, in 1948.
-Prior to moving to California Gayla attended Columbus Elementary School.
+The Peevey family moved to Ponca City, Oklahoma, in 1948.
+Prior to moving to California, she attended Columbus Elementary School.
 Peevey graduated from San Diego State University with a Bachelor of Education degree.
 She eventually left teaching.
 She is married to Cliff Henderson.
 They have a daughter, Sydney Forest, and three grandchildren.
 Following her retirement from performing, Peevey runs her own jingle advertisement company and sings in church.